 Welcome to the world of an invisible chronic illness.
 I should know.
 I suffer from multiple invisible chronic illnesses, including a primary immune deficiency disorder and bronchiectasis.

 But it doesn’t have to be this way - for you or for me.
-While I am not cured of my illness, I enjoy a fulfilling life and experience ongoing joy, peace, and happiness.
-Because of outstanding medical care, extensive self-educating and self-care, a supportive family, and a strong faith, I effectively manage my chronic illnesses.
+While I am far from cured of my illness, I still maintain a fulfilling life and experience ongoing joy, peace, and happiness.
+Because of good medical care, extensive self-educating and self-care, and a supportive family, I effectively manage my chronic illnesses.
 But I didn't want to be the only one to benefit.
 It was my goal, in turn, to give back to others by doing what I love to do: authoring books on these conditions.